Superconductivity from Quasiparticle Pairing of Intervalley Coherent State in Rhombohedral Trilayer Graphene: Acknowledgements

-K.T.L. acknowledges the support of the Ministry of Science and Technology, China, and the Hong Kong Research Grants Council through Grants No. 2020YFA0309600, No. RFS2021-6S03, No. C6025-19G, No. AoE/P-701/20, No. 16310520, No. 16310219 and No. 16307622.
+C.W.C.~acknowledges funding from the Croucher Cambridge International Scholarship by the Croucher Foundation and the Cambridge Trust.
+K. T. L. acknowledges the support of the Ministry of Science and Technology, China, The New Cornerstone Foundation, and the Hong Kong Research Grants Council through Grants No. MOST23SC01-A, No. RFS2021-6S03, No. C6053-23G, No. AoE/P-701/20, AoE/P-604/25R, No. 16309223, No. 16311424 and No. 16300325.